zoekirsh/js-rails-as-api-extracting-a-service-class/README.md

 arranging our JSON data the way we want it.

 In the `SightingsController`, we already have working render statements.
-Our goal is not to change this statement, just move the work off of the controller.
+Our goal is not to change these statements, just move the work off of the controller.

 To create a class we will be able to utilize in place of the current render statements, first, we'll create a new folder within `app` called `services`: